bartbalaz/janus-container/README.md

 		sudo cp ./scripts/nginx.conf /etc/nginx/sites-available/<host>.<domain>.conf
 		sudo ln -s /etc/nginx/sites-available/<host>.<domain>.conf /etc/nginx/sites-enabled/
 		```
-		Note that the */var/www/html/container* directory will be used to store
+		Note that the */var/www/html/container* directory will be used to store the Janus HTML samples.
 	1. Edit the configuration file */etc/nginx/sites-available/\<host\>.\<domain\>.conf* and replace the *\<host\>.\<domain\>* place holder
 	with your host and domain name.
 	1. Restart the Nginx server